raylaijh/raylaijh.github.io.test/_posts/2020-08-05-terraform-ansible.md

   - terraform
 ---

 This post serves as introductory post to Infrastructure as a Code and its benefits.
 In this post, I will share some high level benefits of using tools like Terraform and Ansible to leverage on the benefits of Infrastructure as a Code.
 The following content are not meant to be too technical, and are based on my personal experiences after these two tools.

 ### What is Infrastructure as a Code?

 With the advent of technology in the 21st century, more and more organizations are beginning to embrace technology in their environment.
 This rising trend creates an ever increasing demand for new IT infrastructure, which also gives rise to many different options in the market.
-With so many options, many companies tend to end up adopting multiple cloud setups, running in their workloads.
+With so many options, many companies tend to end up adopting multiple cloud setups to run their workloads.
 Managing all these different setups can be complex and often repetitive, as system administrators had manually manage and configure the hardware and software that are required to run applications.
 These tasks usually entail creating virtual machines/instances, installing OS, configuring storage and network, etc.

+The way of application development has become more robust as well.
+Adoption of modern infrastructures such as Kubernetes facilliates the use of Agile methdology as compared to the traditional Waterfall.
+This means that testing get vigorous in different stages of app development and, means more development environment needs to be created and destroyed on demand for testing purposes.
+This pushes a futher need for a way to automate the provisioning of these resources.

-However, in the recent years, several solutions are available in the market in order to help organizations manage all these infrastructure in a automated and repeated manner.
+In the recent years, several solutions are available in the market in order to help organizations manage all these infrastructure in a automated and repeated manner.
 The cricital component of such solutions revolve around using "Infrastructure as a Code (IaC)".
 Here is how [Wikipedia][wikilink] defines IaC:

 [wikilink]: https://en.wikipedia.org/wiki/Infrastructure_as_code

 > "Infrastructure as code is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools"

 The idea of "Infrastructure as a Code" allows the definition of the desired infrastructure setup to be condensed in a code and then be consumed on demand.
 Defining the infrastructure in a machine readable format is the first step of automation.
 Once that is done, we can store these code somewhere, and use to automate the provisioning or maintaince of the infrastructure, in the way which we want it to be.
-In this way, we can achieve speed in deployment, consistency in rolling out and full tracibility of configuration made to the infrastructure.
+In this way, we can achieve speed in deployment, consistency in rolling out and full tracibility of configurations made to the infrastructure portion.
 All these benefits also mean saving time and money.

 ## IaC options

 There are currently many options in the market which allows users to reap on the benefits of IaC.
-Ideally, the tool used should preferrable be platform agnostic, so that the same tool can be used to manage multiple cloud providers.
+Ideally, the tool used should preferrably be platform agnostic, so that the same tool can be used to manage multiple cloud providers.
 In this post, I will share on mainly the two tools which I have experienced using, which are Terraform and Ansible.
 Both are Open Source options and you can check their upstream GitHub for more information.
 Also, you can checkout both HashiCorp and Red Hat official documentation as well.

 * Ansible GitHub: [https://github.com/ansible/ansible](https://github.com/ansible/ansible)